Kirschi/ChromeOcrTranslateExtension/README.md

 Implementation notes: a `uiTheme` key is stored in `chrome.storage.sync`; when set to `system` a runtime media query resolves to light/dark.
 Styles rely on CSS custom properties (`--*`) so additional themes (e.g. Sepia, High Contrast) can be added by introducing new data-theme blocks.

-## Local / Offline OCR
+## OCR Provider

-No local or offline OCR path is included.
-All OCR occurs against Azure Vision.
-To add a local provider in the future add a parallel module (e.g. `ocr_local.js`) and branch within `selection.js`.
+Currently only Azure AI Vision (Read) is supported.
+Adding additional OCR providers (e.g. local WASM models or other cloud APIs) would involve introducing a new `ocr_<provider>.js` module and branching inside `selection.js`.

 ## Azure AI Vision OCR (Enforced Mode)